 I brought him in my arms and hugged him.
 Crying persisted.
 Long story short, we ended up in his room for a calm down together and no candy apples were made.
 I could argue that he is in the process of getting his molars in.
 And, he just got a cold, but who am I kidding?!
 This kid turned two at the beginning of the summer and is definitely expressing his autonomy and upset in a very pronounced, sometimes shrill way.

 One of my favourite developmental theories touches on this period of toddlerhood.
-Erik Erikson’s stages of psychosocial development offers a wonderful framework from which to see tantrums, resistance, crying, and other difficult toddler behaviours.
+Erik Erikson’s stages of psychosocial development offer a wonderful framework from which to see tantrums, resistance, crying, and other difficult toddler behaviour.
 In a nutshell, toddlers want to express their independence from you, show their preferences, and demonstrate their will for the first time.
 Read more about this theory and this stage here.

 Here are my 10 + tried and true tips for difficult toddler behaviour based on my university minor in psychology and my experience raising two toddlers.